OnixClient-Scripts/OnixClient_Scripts/README.md

 ​

 # Scripting documentation
-You can see the documentation on [official website](https://ocwebsite.github.io/scripting/main.html) or [Github](https://github.com/OnixClient-Scripts/OnixClient_Scripts/blob/master/Scripting_Documentation.md)
+You can see the documentation on [official website](https://ocwebsite.github.io/scripting/main.html)